sonic-net/SONiC/doc/LoM/LocalMitigation.md

 - As mentioned above the service comes with built-in config.
 Need config updates only when an update is needed.
 - The SONiC DB schema is provided above.
 - YANG schema is provided for config/configlet validation
-- NDM will be required to do the updates
+- NDM will be required to do the updates.
+NOTE: We need config updates, only when/where a tweak is needed.

 # Other teams Ask/Support